Consulting and leading in organisations: psychodynamic and systemic approaches (ED10, online)

 • Wednesdays sessions run from 6.00pm to 7.30pm, UK time

-Within the prescheduled Wednesday evenings, seven are dedicated to student-led webinars, attended by both D10 (face-to-face) and ED10 (online) student cohorts.
-Year one webinar dates are listed below, when the webinars will run from 6.30pm to 7.30pm, UK time.
-There will be a further four webinars in year two, which will run from 7.40pm to 8.40pm, UK time.
+Within the prescheduled Wednesday evenings, seven are dedicated to student-led webinars.
+These webinars will be a collaboration across the ED10 (online) an D10 (face-to-face) year one student cohort.
+Year one webinar dates are listed below, and these take place from 6.30pm to 7.30pm, UK time.
+There will be a further four webinars in year two, which take place from 7.40pm to 8.40pm, UK time.

-In year one, there will also be three online seminars for the observation module – to be scheduled by the tutor with the seminar group between January and April.
-In this module, students will find and conduct an in-person organisational observation, made up of 10 one-hour observations in their local area.
+In year one, three of the Wednesday sessions are dedicated to the observation module seminars, and take place between January and April.
+In this module, students will find and conduct an in-person organisational observation, made up of 9 one-hour observations in their local area.

-Year one students are required to attend an in-person Group Relations Conference at the Tavistock Clinic, from 1 – 4 September 2025.
+Year one students are required to attend an in-person Group Relations Conference, preferably at Tavistock Centre, from 7 – 10 September 2026.
 Please note that this involves longer days, usually 09.00am – 7.00pm.

 In year two, students negotiate and conduct an in-person organisational consultancy in their local area.
 Supervision will take place during teaching blocks, with an additional 11 mid-block supervision seminars scheduled by supervisors between January and June in the second year, at times which best suit individual supervision groups.